 The MSR Reactor works very well in a variety of conditions:

 - Wind – you don’t need a wind screen as the pot fits over the dome

 - Altitude – it doesn’t really seem to effect it.
 We used it up to 13,000 feet.
 I saw some YouTube videos of Reactors at high altitudes.
 Reactors used at high altitudes.

 - Cold – great, especially as a hand warmer as the excess heat vents.
 But honestly only tried it down to 20 degrees.

-The disadvantage of the MSR Catalyst is weight.
+The disadvantage of the MSR Reactor is weight.
 With a stove and the 1.7 liter pot you have 17.5 ounces (plus fuel).
 This isn’t two bad if you have two people as we did and the weight is shared.
 The 1.7 liter pot is perfect for two for drinks or any pot of food.
 There are also 1.0 liter and 2.5 liter titanium pots.

 - Fast – don’t get distracted, it will boil a liter of water in a couple minutes with the titanium cooking pot.
+Quick fast meals.